Deciding whether there are infinitely many prime graphs with forbidden induced subgraphs: Proof of the main result

 \section{Proof of the main result}

 In this section, we prove our main result, Theorem~\ref{thm:main}.
 Recall the statement of our main theorem.

-\begin{thm:main} For a given set $L$ of graphs, there exists an algorithm to decide whether $\Free(L)$ contains infinitely many non-isomorphic prime graphs. \end{thm:main}
+\begin{thm:main} For a given finite set $L$ of graphs, there exists an algorithm to decide whether $\Free(L)$ contains infinitely many non-isomorphic prime graphs. \end{thm:main}

 Let $\mathcal{G}_n$ be the set that consists of the $1$-subdivision of $K_{1,n}$ and its complement, the line graph of $K_{2,n}$ and its complement, the thin spider with $n$ legs and its complement, the half-graph of height $n$, the graph $H'_{n,I}$, and the graph $H^*_n$ and its complement.
 In other words, $\mathcal{G}_n$ contains one representative of each type of graph in Theorem~\ref{thm:CKOS} except for chains.
-Note that all the graphs in $\mathcal{G}_{n}$ are prime.
+Note that it is routine to check for each $n$ that all the graphs in $\mathcal{G}_{n}$ are prime.

 By Theorem~\ref{thm:CKOS}, a large prime graph that does not contain a chain of length $n$ must contain a graph in $\mathcal{G}_n$.
-For a graph in $\mathcal{G}_n$, it is easy to deduce the following lemma.
-We omit its trivial proof.
+For a graph in $\mathcal{G}_n$, it is easy to deduce the following lemma by the definition of $\mathcal{G}_n$.
+For an example, suppose that a graph $G$ with $n$ vertices is an induced subgraph of the $1$-subdivision of $K_{1,N+1}$.
+Let $v$ be a vertex of degree $N+1$ in the $1$-subdivision of $K_{1,N+1}$, let $u_1, u_2, \ldots, u_{N+1}$ be neighbors of $v$, and let $v_i$ be a neighbor of $u_i$ other than $v$ for each $i$.
+Now, there exist $u_i$ and $v_i$ such that neither $u_i$ nor $v_i$ are in $G$.
+We delete $u_i$ and $v_i$ from the $1$-subdivision of $K_{1,N+1}$ to obtain the $1$-subdivision of $K_{1,N}$ that contains $G$ as an induced subgraph.
+We can prove similarly for other cases.

 \begin{lemma} Let $G$ be a graph on $n$ vertices and let $N$ be an integer with $N\geq \max{\{n,3\}}$.
 If $G$ is an induced subgraph of some graph in $\mathcal{G}_{N+1}$, then there exists a graph $H$ in $\mathcal{G}_N$ such that $G$ is an induced subgraph of $H$. \end{lemma}